 The Clearinghouse has developed a working list of the next programs and services planned for systematic review.
 To learn more about this list, please visit the About page.

 The Prevention Services Clearinghouse continues to select programs and services for review using an inclusive process.
-The Prevention Services Clearinghouse staff log all recommendations from stakeholders for programs and services to review.
-Programs and services may also be identified from the following sources:
+The Prevention Services Clearinghouse staff have logged all recommendations received since 2018.
+Programs and services may be identified from the following sources:

 - A public call for recommendations on at least an annual basis.
-The latest public call occurred in the fall/winter of 2021 and is now closed.
+The latest public call occurred in the fall of 2022 and is now closed.

 - An environmental scan and an inventory of the literature.

 Given the high volume of recommendations, the Clearinghouse must prioritize programs and services for review.
-Particular consideration is given to programs and services recommended by State or local government administrators in response to the 2018 FRN or the public calls; rated by other clearinghouses (such as CEBC or HomVEE); recommended by federal partners; and/or evaluated as part of any grants supported by the Children’s Bureau (such as the Title IV-E Child Welfare Demonstrations or Regional Partnership Grants).
+Particular consideration is given to programs and services recommended by State or local government administrators; rated by other clearinghouses (such as CEBC or HomVEE); recommended by federal partners; and/or evaluated as part of any grants supported by the Children’s Bureau (such as the Title IV-E Child Welfare Demonstrations or Regional Partnership Grants).

 To learn more about how we select and prioritize programs and services for review, please see Chapter 2 of the Clearinghouse’s Handbook of Standards and Procedures.